-We respectfully request that you give our concerns due consideration and reconsider the proposed rule in its current form.
+We respectfully request that you give our concerns due consideration and reconsider the proposed rules in their current form.
+We would be happy to work with the department to craft a regime that balances the needs of employees and employers alike.
 If you have further questions, or would like to discuss this further, I can be contacted by phone at 952-922-6500 or email at dfagre@afsamail.org.